TarqAbdullah/Windows-Directories-History/README.md

 - Retrieves the owner of each directory to determine potential last access users.
 - Outputs a detailed report listing each directory’s path, last access time, and owner.

+## Use Cases

+This script is valuable in various scenarios, such as:

+1. **Storage Optimization**: Identify directories that haven’t been accessed in a long time, making it easier to clean up storage by archiving or deleting old, unused folders.
+2. **Security Audits**: Retrieve directory ownership information to ensure that sensitive folders are not owned by unauthorized users or have not been accessed recently, which could indicate potential security risks.
+3. **Compliance Monitoring**: In environments with strict data retention policies, use this script to ensure that directories are being accessed regularly, verifying compliance with internal or external data usage policies.
+4. **Resource Management**: For shared directories, monitor user access patterns to understand how resources are being used and adjust resource allocations or permissions as needed.
+5. **Migration Planning**: During system or data migrations, identify actively used directories versus those that can be deprioritized, making the migration process more efficient.

 ## Getting Started

 To use this script, you need PowerShell installed on your Windows system.
 This script was tested on PowerShell 5.1 and above.